trans1212/blog/content/statement/understanding the skycoin supply & distribution.md

 and 25 million coins are currently unlocked.

 The remaining supply of immediately distributable Skycoin in this moment comes down to 17.721.960 million coins (~17,7%).
-These coins will be used to further the growth of the skycoin project (salary for staff members) as well as to incentivize the [Skywire meshnet](https://www.skycoin.net/blog/overview/skywire---skycoin-meshnet-project/).
+These coins will be used to further the growth of the skycoin project as well as to incentivize the [Skywire meshnet](https://www.skycoin.net/blog/overview/skywire---skycoin-meshnet-project/).

 The 75 million (75%) undistributable Skycoin **cannot be distributed until the first 25 million** (25%) have been distributed.